EOSIO/eosjs/README.md

 ### Automated Unit Test Suite
 `npm run test` or `yarn test`

-### Web Integration Test Suite
+### Integration Test Suite

+#### Web Environment

-Run `npm run build-web` to build the browser distrubution then open `src/tests/web.html` in the browser of your choice.
+Run `npm run build-web` or `yarn build-web` to build the browser distribution then open `src/tests/web.html` in the browser of your choice.
 The file should run through 6 tests, relaying the results onto the webpage with a 2 second delay after each test.
 The final 2 tests should relay the exceptions being thrown onto the webpage for an invalid transaction and invalid rpc call.

+#### NodeJS Environment

+Run `npm run build` or `yarn build` to build the NPM distribution bundle then run `npm run test-node` or `yarn test-node`.
+The file should run through 6 tests, relaying the results onto your terminal with a 2 second delay after each test.
+The final 2 tests should relay the exceptions being thrown for an invalid transaction and invalid rpc call.